-work uniforms, to execute their essential job duties on behalf of DEFENDANTS.
-DEFENDANTS' uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from the use of their personal cell phones, vehicles, and maintenance of their work uniforms, within the course and scope of their employment for DEFENDANTS.
+150. From time to time during the CLASS PERIOD, DEFENDANTS violated California Labor Code Section 2802, by failing to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS members for required expenses incurred in the discharge of their job duties for DEFENDANTS' benefit.
+DEFENDANTS failed to reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses which included, but were not limited to, the use of their personal cell phones and personal vehicles, all on behalf of and for the benefit of DEFENDANTS.
+Specifically, DEFENDANTS required PLAINTIFF and other CALIFORNIA CLASS members to use their personal cell phones and personal vehicles, to execute their essential job duties on behalf of DEFENDANTS.
+DEFENDANTS' uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from the use of their personal cell phones and personal vehicles, within the course and scope of their employment for DEFENDANTS.
 These expenses were necessary to complete their principal job duties.
 DEFENDANTS are estopped by DEFENDANTS' conduct to assert any waiver of this expectation.
 Although these expenses were necessary expenses incurred by PLAINTIFF and the CALIFORNIA CLASS members, DEFENDANTS failed to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS members for these expenses as an employer is required to do under the laws and regulations of California.